baosystems/dish2/README.md

 <pre>dish_remove_org_units --file &lt;path-to-org-unit-csv-file&gt;</pre>

-The CSV file format allows the following column names: "name", "uid" and "code".
+The CSV file format allows the following column names: "name", "id" and "code".
 The command will attempt to match on any specified column/property.
 Column names are case-sensitive.
 You must specify at least one column.

 Example CSV file: